PaNOSC-ViNYL/ase/doc/ase/optimize.rst

 Structure optimization
 ======================

-The optimization algorithms can be rougly devided into local optimization algorithms which find the next local minimum and global optimization algorithms that try to find the global minimum (a much harder task).
+The optimization algorithms can be roughly devided into local optimization algorithms which find the next local minimum and global optimization algorithms that try to find the global minimum (a much harder task).